SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/data_description.rst

 These files contain an image of the source map in units of detector counts, and several other extensions.

+Since the scan map step sets the background level for a scan image from the median of the full map, the zero-level may not be correctly set if there is significant diffuse emission across the map.
+In this case, the pipeline may optionally correct the zero-level the scan image prior to flux calibration.
+It does so by identifying a sky region with no emission and subtracting the mean or median level in this region from the image.

 The flux calibrated map file is saved as the *calibrate* product type (CAL).
 The primary HDU in the CAL file contains the flux image in units of Jy/pixel.
 The first extension (EXTNAME = EXPOSURE)